SovnSkyrim/Aldrnari/Modified Gameplay.md

 **[Apex Somber ENB](https://www.nexusmods.com/skyrimspecialedition/mods/41598)** by Digital Dreams has been a long time favourite of mine, for longer than the 2 above.
 It changes the world into a [more grayscale shade](https://cdn.discordapp.com/attachments/761564792766726194/869559862479183922/unknown.png) while still being [bright](https://cdn.discordapp.com/attachments/761564792766726194/869564077586931772/unknown.png).
 It really has a unique vibe and it's interiors are [insanely dark](https://cdn.discordapp.com/attachments/761564792766726194/869560649892642846/unknown.png), in a dungeon it really makes you think twice on where to go.

+### Visuals - Other Enbs?

 Those are the recommended ENBs, and the only ones I know that fit the Weather/Lighting mod used in Aldrnari.
-You are free to try anything else on Nexus, but keep in mind the screenshots from the modpage won't match what you have in game because we use **[NLA](https://www.nexusmods.com/skyrimspecialedition/mods/43166)** and **[Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158)**.
+You are free to try anything else on Nexus, but keep in mind the screenshots from the modpage won't match what you have in game because we use **[NLA](https://www.nexusmods.com/skyrimspecialedition/mods/43166)** and **[Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158)** if the mod specifically stipulates that it is for another Weather/Lighting combo.

+## Gameplay - Quests
+### Gameplay - Main Questline, Daedric Quests, Miscellaneous Quests and DLCs

+- [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) is the alternate start choice of Tranquility.
+The main quest has been altered slightly due to this mod.
+You do not have to go and gather the Dragonstone for Farengar.
+After a few weeks, Dragons will start spawning in the world and slaying your first Dragon will progress the main quest as normal.
+- [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464) modifies the level and quest requirements to begin the DLCs, Daedric questlines, and some miscellaneous quests.
+These are the new triggers to begin the respective quests:

+### Gameplay - Modified and Expanded Quests

+### Gameplay - New Quests and World Encounters

+### Gameplay - New NPCs and Followers